bxparks/AceRoutine/README.md

 which is a subclass of `CustomCoroutine`.

-Custom coroutines are useful if you need to create multiple coroutines which have shared methods or data structures.
+Custom coroutines are useful if you need to create multiple coroutines which share methods or data structures.

 ### Manual Coroutines